thetechnohack/winuxdroid/content/privacy-policy.md

 We may update this Privacy Policy as needed.
 Any changes will be posted on this page.

+### Contact Us

-If you have any questions or concerns about our Privacy Policy, please [contact us](mailto: support@winuxdroid.com).
+If you have any questions or concerns about our Privacy Policy, please [contact us](mailto:support@winuxdroid.com).

-This Privacy Policy was last updated on [27/09/2023].
+This Privacy Policy was last updated on 27/09/2023.